pdwaggoner/hdImpute/vignettes/Getting Started.md

 For the stage-based approach, there are three core functions users must use:

   1. `feature_cor()`: creates the correlation matrix. *Note*: Dependent on the size and dimensionality of the data as well as the speed of the machine, this preprocessing step could take some time.
-For example, in an earlier testing run, a simulated data frame of size 20000 $\times$ 3000 had a runtime of roughly 4.25 hours, while a smaller data frame of size 2519 $\times$ 1558 had a runtime of roughly 1 minute on an AWS EC2 instance with 32 cores.
+For example, in an earlier testing run, a simulated data frame of size 20000 x 3000 had a runtime of roughly 4.25 hours, while a smaller data frame of size 2519 x 1558 had a runtime of roughly 1 minute on an AWS EC2 instance with 32 cores.

   2. `flatten_mat()`: flattens the correlation matrix from the previous stage, and ranks the features based on absolutely correlations.
 Thus, the input for `flatten_mat()` should be the stored output from `feature_cor()`.